magoanalytics/agent-based-epidemiological-simulation/README.md

 Download the latest version using the following link: https://ccl.northwestern.edu/netlogo/download.shtml.
 When unpacked, a folder containing all the necessary files will be created.
 Open the Netlogo application file to launch.

 ### Clone Repository
-After cloning the repository, load epi_model.nlogo from the file tab.
+After cloning the repository, load `addr` epi_model.nlogo from the file tab.
 Alternatively, you can simply double-click epi_model.nlogo from the repository folder.

 ### Setup and Go Procedures
 Move the sliders in the interface tab to modify hyperparameters to their desired values, then click Setup button to initiate and update changes to the model.
 Click Go button to run the simulation.

-## Sample Usage
+## Sample Experiment
+To isolate the effect of social distancing

 <p align="center">
 <img src=/pictures/usage.png alt="portfolio_view" width=750 height=500>
 </p>
-The following hyperparameters can be adjusted in the interface tab:
+The table below lists the hyperparameters that can be adjusted in the interface tab:

 |Model Parameter|Description|Value|
 |-|-|-|